Pratiksha605/monoZDocs/docs/monoZJet/hostcommunicationcommands.md

 </div>

 <b> Note: </b>
-1. Reception of FOTA from IoT Platform data to monoZ:Jet  will be enabled upon +MZSTART:0
+1. Reception of FOTA data from IoT Platform data to monoZ:Jet will be enabled upon +MZSTART:0
-2. MZBAND & MZORGID setting cannot be set after MZSTART:0
+2. MZBAND & MZORGID setting can be set only before executing MZSTART command

 ### Firmware Version